Zimbra-Community/list-unsubscribe-zimlet/README.md

 Zimbra list-unsubscribe Zimlet
 ==========

+The Zimlet provides an unsubscribe button in your inbox to make it easier to unsubscribe from newsletters, social media notifications and other promotional emails.

+This will help you to keep your inbox clean!
+Please note that unsubscribing does not work for spam emails.

-Implements an Unsubscribe button in Zimbra based on the List-Unsubscribe header as defined by http://www.list-unsubscribe.com/ or RFC 2369
+The unsubscribe button in Zimbra is based on the List-Unsubscribe header as defined by http://www.list-unsubscribe.com/ or RFC 2369

 Screenshot: https://raw.githubusercontent.com/barrydegraaff/list-unsubscribe-zimlet/master/list-unsubscribe.png